caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 There can be multiple `query` matchers per named matcher, and pairs with the same keys will be OR'ed together.

+Illegal query strings (bad syntax, unescaped semicolons, etc.) will fail to parse and thus will not match.

 #### Example:

 Match requests with a `sort` query parameter with the value `asc`: